haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-glycan/index.md

 Can you already identify a possible binding site for a long, linear, unbranched glycan?
 </a>

 Here we assume that we have enough information about the glycan binding site on the protein, but no knowledge about which monosaccharide units are relevant for the binding.
-In this case (see Fig. 1), all the five monosaccharide units are at the interface, although this might not be true in general, especially when longer glycans are considered.
+In this case (see the figure above), all the five monosaccharide units are at the interface, although this might not be true in general, especially when longer glycans are considered.

 The residues corresponding to the glycan binding site on the protein (calculated from the crystal structure of the complex) are: